![]() Acrobat file (195K) | ![]() ClarisWorks 4 file (45K) | ![]() QuickView file (473K) |

 This gives you a very basic idea of how C++ implements multiple inheritance.
 For more details, read "Multiple Inheritance for C++" by Bjarne Stroustrup in Proceedings EUUG Spring 1987 Conference, Helsinki.

-class expects to be passed a handle to the object, instead of a pointer; when multiple inheritance is used, the compiler sometimes has to pass a pointer to the middle of the object.
 Pointers into the middle of an object, even though (and especially because) they are implicit in this case, nevertheless present the same problem as pointers to object data members (as described earlier).
 The object's handle could be moved during heap compaction, rendering the pointer "stale."

-, as well as the rest of C++, is a big undertaking.
+Designing a new implementation of multiple inheritance that is compatible with a HandleObject, as well as the rest of C++, is a big undertaking.
 For that reason, it is unlikely this restriction will disappear in the future.
 There are, however, two alternatives to consider:

-is for purposes of compatibility with code that expects handle objects.
-However, another valid reason is to reduce the chance of fragmentation that would result from using non-relocatable blocks.
 But even in applications for which fragmentation would otherwise be a critical concern, memory allocation patterns may be very predictable; fragmentation is less of an issue when all allocated blocks are of similar sizes.

-as:class TSingleDerived: public TBaseA {In this case
+class TSingleDerived: public TBaseA {

 public: